marco-team/marco-team.github.io/jstest.md

       .text("Population bar chart");
 </script>

-The havascript should be above
+The Javascript should be above